 - Locations, a place where assets are operated, stored or repaired

 - Assets, a physical object that is managed, operated and maintained and which has a value

-There is a lot of functional similarity between locations and assets and understanding when you have one, or the other, or both will need to be determined as part of an implementation.
+There is a lot of functional similarity between A physical place where assets exist and where work can be performed. and assets and understanding when you have one, or the other, or both will need to be determined as part of an implementation.

-Locations and assets reside at the Site level in Maximo meaning that the locations and assets which belong to the same site are physically separated from the locations and asset of another site.
+Locations and assets reside at the A structural element of a Maximo database that is used for data separation.
+More level in Maximo meaning that the locations and assets which belong to the same site are physically separated from the locations and asset of another site.
 There are only a few business processes in Maximo which will connect assets or locations from different sites and there is nothing which will connect them from an asset or work management perspective.

 The main type of location is an operating location, a place where assets reside or where work can be performed.
 Operating locations can exist in a hierarchy and/or a network, a location system.
 In a hierarchy the location has one parent but in a network it can have multiple parents.
 For example, a transmission or distribution tower supports two parent circuits (locations), each circuit can be supported by multiple towers.
 An operating location can belong to many systems.